rotunda-uvap/uvapweb/content/homepage/current/index.md

 templateKey: homepage
 title: Current
 top_banner:
-  - banner_title: Sacred Capital
+  - banner_title: We, Us, and Them
-    banner_author: Hunter Price
+    banner_author: Douglas Dowland
-    banner_subtitle: Methodism and Settler Colonialism in the Empire of Liberty
+    banner_subtitle: Affect and American Nonfiction from Vietnam to Trump
-    banner_id: "5936"
+    banner_id: "5889"
-    banner_quote: Essential reading for historians of American religion and of the early republic.
+    banner_quote: A way not only to understand the political moment of the present but also to trace some of the ways this present has developed and come into being.
-    banner_attr: Randolph Scully, George Mason University
+    banner_attr: Sean Austin Grattan, University of Kent
 related_book:
   - "5744"
   - "5617"